 I met a missionary in India who insisted on this nonsense.
-I reminded him that Jesus said: "He that believeth on me, the works that I do shall he do also" (John 14 12).
+I reminded him that Jesus said: "He that believeth on me, the works that I do shall he do also" (John 14:12).
 Since we were in Calcutta I told him about the many times those in helpless moral conditions (some hopelessly addicted to drugs) came to Sri Ramakrishna who was living in the Dakshineshwar Kali Temple and begged for his help.
 He would simply touch them and they would instantly be freed from their bondage.
 I also told him of yogis I had met in America and India who could do the same thing.
 "Can you do that?"
 I asked.
 "No," he answered.
 "Then who are the true Christians-them or you, according to Jesus?"
 I asked.
 And he had no answer.

 A very close friend of mine committed a terrible evil which from that moment on blighted her life.
 For some years she was burdened with the effects of her deed.
-One time we were both in India and I urged her to go that very day to her guru and plead for help.
+One time we were both in India and I urged her to go that very day to Anandamayi Ma and plead for help.
 The next time I saw her the change was instantly evident: the terrible cloud had been dispelled.
-I told her so, and she told me that her guru had simply touched her with both hands and moved them throughout her aura.
+I told her so, and she told me that Ma had simply touched her with both hands and moved them throughout her aura.
 "I felt all that awful guilt and the damage it had done to me dissolving away, and I left completely free," she said.
 And she remained so.

 Over and over I have seen great yogis deliver people at a glance.
 Many times I have witnessed profound spiritual release and healing occur when people have simply entered the place where the yogis were and stood looking at them, often with tears of relief and joy streaming down their faces.
-One woman I knew could not recover from the death of her father, so she came from Europe to India to see her father's guru.
-"If I just tell him my grief, he will help me," she told me.
-And I well remember the morning she returned from seeing the yogi.
+One woman I knew could not recover from the death of her father, who was a longtime devotee of Anandamayi Ma, so she came from Europe to India to see Ma.
+"If I just tell Ma my grief, she will help me," she told me.
+And I well remember the morning she returned from seeing Ma and telling her about her grief.
 She was radiant with joy, completely free from sorrow.